 Emergency action required: Go to an emergency department (ED) if:

-- you have an irregularly shaped pupil (the black dot at the centre of the eye)
+- the shape of your pupil (the black dot at the centre of your eye) has changed

 - you had a blow to the head and have bruising around both eyes

-- you have problems with your vision, such as double vision, loss of vision, seeing flashing light, halos or shadows
+- you have problems with your vision, such as double vision, loss of vision, you see flashing lights, halos or shadows

-- you have pain when looking at a bright light
+- you have pain when you look at a bright light

 - you cannot move your eye